With CDC Pulled Off Data Collection, Some States Lose Access To COVID Hospital Data

 In an email, Missouri Hospital Association spokesperson Dave Dillon called the move "a major disruption."

-"All evidence suggests that Missouri's numbers are headed in the wrong direction," Dillon said.
+"All evidence suggests that Missouri's numbers are headed in the wrong direction," Dillon wrote.
 "And, for now, we will have very limited situational awareness.
 That's all very bad news."

 The absence of the data will make it harder for health and public officials, as well as the general public, to understand how the virus is spreading.